-The sleep inducing colors that help you sleep can be vastly different from those that keep you awake at night.
+The sleep-inducing colors that help you sleep can be vastly different from those that keep you awake at night.
 After all, hot pink and racy red don’t exactly scream “sleep-inducing colors,” do they?
-Depeding on the color of your bedroom, it might be time for a fresh lick of paint in your sleeping space.
+Depending on the color of your bedroom, it might be time for a fresh lick of paint in your sleeping space.

 Before we walk you through the worst and best colors for sleep, let’s first talk about color psychology.
 After all, there has to be a reason why a red room will raise your blood pressure, but a blue one will leave you feeling well-rested.

 Color psychology is not a new field, with the Theory of Colors penned back in 1810 by Goethe to link color categories to emotional responses.
 In 1942, more weight was added to those theories, with experts learning that colors could produce physiological reactions in people based on their personal experiences.

 But it went further than that.
 Research showed that color psychology could also be relevant to biology and social learning.
 For example, anger results in the reddening of the face, which led to the metaphorical description of “seeing red” when you’re describing being angry.

 Color psychology is not a flawless science, and studies so far only delve into individuals’ responses to different colors to paint a collective picture.
 But by learning that red equals anger and blue equals calm, it doesn’t take long to work out that red wouldn’t be one of the best bedroom colors for sleep.
 Blue, on the other hand, just might be.
 So, what colors help you sleep the best?